An MVP, or minimum viable product, is more important to than its “just enough” criteria might let on.

 Open pull requests that are waiting to be merged into a branch will display where the branch is going to be merged, the reviewers of the pull request, if they’ve approved it, and the status of checks all on the card back.
 When all of the badges are green, it means we are good to go and it’s time to launch!

 Perfecting A Most Valuable Process

 Of course, building an MVP is just the start of a long walk in the park, but incorporating a pack of Power-Ups into your team’s workflow makes for a more organized and productive journey.
 With the right process in place, your team will feel more motivated to take great ideas to market faster and more often.

 You can begin unleashing Power-Ups on your boards by enabling them in the board menu.
-Every board comes with one free Power-Up, and Business Class and Enterprise teams get unlimited Power-Ups.
+Every board comes with unlimited Power-Ups—so get ready, get set, and POWER UP.